tale-toul/OCP4baremetalIPI/Ansible/README.md

 $ ansible-vault encrypt --vault-id vault-id secrets
 ```

-## How to add the ec2-user ssh key to ansible
+## Add the ec2-user ssh key to ansible

 The playbook needs access to the private ssh key used to connect to the host as the user ec2-user.
 Actually it is not the playbook itself but the environment which has access to the ssh private key.